core-wg/href/draft-ietf-core-href.md

 and the sequence of sections starts with a non-null `scheme`.

-A CRI reference is considered *relative* if it is well-formed and the sequence of sections is empty or starts with an section other than those that would constitute a `scheme`.
+A CRI reference is considered *relative* if it is well-formed and the sequence of sections is empty or starts with a section other than those that would constitute a `scheme`.

 ## Ingesting and encoding a CRI Reference